 Parent Teacher Association

 Rangiora High School's PTA has a proud history of serving the school.
+This year the PTA will meet in the Strachan Room, upstairs in the schools administration building at 7.00pm on the following dates:

 A Parents' Association was formed at Rangiora High School in 1926, the early aims being to promote the welfare of pupils by establishing the closest possible co-operation between parents of pupils, the Board of Governors and the teaching staff.
 In two changes of Constitution, these aims have not changed, though they have been expanded by an expressed desire to assist the school in any way possible and to promote progress in post-primary education.
 Then, as now, the main function of the PTA is to provide opportunities for parents and staff to get together to discuss the progress or otherwise of the children.